PavloSernetskyi/handmotion_studio/README.md

 HandMotion Studio is an interactive AR/VR desktop application built with Python and OpenCV that enables real-time hand gesture-based interaction with virtual games and objects using a webcam.
 The current version includes a **Ping Pong game** and a **Playground mode** featuring 3D objects like a cube, basketball, and beer can.

 ---
+##  Screenshots

+>  Screenshots of gameplay and gesture controls to show off project visually:

+---
 ##  Folder Structure

 ```